Projects Around Town

 On February 16, 2021, Town Council approved a $185,000 contract with REDD, Inc., DBA Town Lighting Engineers, to address longstanding safety and wildlife-friendly lighting concerns on Estero Boulevard.
 FPL representatives also attended that meeting to help Town Councilors understand the level of support that can be expected from FPL for this project.

-- YouTube Video YouTube Video YouTube Video Watch the stakeholder group kickoff meeting from Wednesday, March 24, 2021
+- Watch the stakeholder group kickoff meeting from Wednesday, March 24, 2021

-- YouTube Video Read about the Town's need to balance safety lighting with turtle-safe lighting.
+- Read about the Town's need to balance safety lighting with turtle-safe lighting.

 - Read the stakeholder feedback report from REDD, Inc., June 7 2021